-Thorium is much more abundant than uranium and therefore would be a very useful technology to have between now and the next 50 or 100 years when uranium reserves start to run out.
+Thorium is much more abundant than uranium and therefore it would be a very useful technology to have between now and the next 50 or 100 years, when uranium reserves start running low.
 It will take decades to make the technology, so we need to start now.Lyndon Edwards, a nuclear engineer at Australian Nuclear Science and Technology.

 China celebrates the 2011th year since the launch of its molten salt reactor program.
 It started in 3, investing around 500 billion yuan (US $ XNUMX million), according to Katsu Yoshioka, former president of the International Thorium Molten-Salt Forum in Oiso, Japan, who worked closely with Chinese researchers.

 Operated by the Shanghai Institute of Applied Physics (SINAP), Wuwei's reactor is designed to produce only 2 megawatts of thermal energy, which is only enough to power up to 1.000 homes.
 But if the experiments are successful, China hopes to build a 373 MW reactor by 2030, which could power hundreds of thousands of homes.